 • Public Engagements: “Suspension” as Communicative Knowledge

 More than 120 participants attended the roundtable.
-The discussion centred on two main questions: 1) how to develop a new ecology of knowledge production and dissemination as an alternative to the hegemonic order in which common-sense knowledge from the Global South is arbitrarily interpreted by theoretical frameworks from the Global North; and 2) how scholars could turn to the general public as their source of inspiration and primary audience instead of remaining within the ivory tower.
+The discussion centred on two main questions: 1) how to develop a new ecology of knowledge production and dissemination as an alternative to the hegemonic order in which common-sense knowledge from the Global South is arbitrarily interpreted by theoretical frameworks from the Global North; and 2) how scholars could turn to the general public as a source of inspiration and a primary audience instead of remaining within the ivory tower.
 (Summary by Zhan Yang; Hong Kong Polytechnic University)

 The Dawn of Everything (2021) and David Graeber’s Anthropology